rohanchandra30/GammaSummer2019/index.md

 ### Prerequisites
 1. Proficiency in Python.

-2. Some experience in deep lerning frameworks such as PyTorch or Tensorflow (Even if you've just played around with small programs involving these tools, that's fine.)
+2. Some experience in deep learning frameworks such as PyTorch or Tensorflow (Even if you've just played around with small programs involving these tools, that's fine.)

 3. Willingness to learn and read.
 In order to implement algorithms, you might need to sometimes read the original paper to see how the authors have designed the algorithm.